intuition-dev/intuDocs/devs/1pro.md

 ---

-# Part I - low-code status before the winter of 2020:
+# Part we - low-code status before the winter of 2020:
 - 90% of developers will lose their job. eg: Is there a job where you develop a spreadsheet: but first someone has to tell you what kind of spreadsheet.
 - Citizen developers: No need to know loop, hashing, normalization, failover, timeout, bla, bla.
 - low-code is 10X cheaper and 10x faster.